sanko/FFI-SDL3.pm/README.md

 # Log Handling

 Simple log messages with categories and priorities.
+These functions may be imported with the `:logging` tag.

 By default, logs are quiet but if you're debugging SDL you might want: